The childish vandal(s) on Wikipedia

 Raise your voice and stand by me!

 Unfortunately, since I've been on the Web since the 1980s, there are still tons of links on various websites that supposedly go to the old homepage but now point to the bogus one instead.
 I'm still getting notifications about this from intelligent readers who can see plainly what is happening.
 If you find one of these phishing links, please notify the webmaster that I'm not that guy, and ask for it to point to my blog at JewishThoreau.com instead.
 (If you need proof of your claim, just point them to this blog post.)
 And if you want to go further, go to the rabbigershom.com page and spam their contact email with protests.
+(Update: Not necessary anymore, because I got the URL back and it now points here.
+But it was a good tactic.)
 Stand up to the bullies!

 I will not be intimidated!